Agenda

 Why should I attend PSC's Law Enforcement Conference?

-The 2024 PSC Law Enforcement Conference is where senior executives from the government technology and professional services industry will convene to hear from government officials across agencies to discuss critical law enforcement mission priorities and IT challenges.
+The PSC Law Enforcement Conference is where senior executives from the government technology and professional services industry will convene to hear from government officials across agencies to discuss critical law enforcement mission priorities and IT challenges.
 Join your fellow federal law enforcement colleagues for the PSC law enforcement event of the year.

 Networking at its finest

-Not only is the PSC Law Enforcement Conference an extraordinary opportunity for business intelligence, but perhaps what it is most known for the incredible networking opportunities it creates across the federal contracting marketplace.
+Not only is the PSC Law Enforcement Conference an extraordinary opportunity for business intelligence, but perhaps what it is most known for is the incredible networking opportunities it creates across the federal contracting marketplace.